 auth.group.sso.policy

-The auth.group.sso.admin.policy namespace manages group SSO behavior for an SSO connection.
+The auth.group.sso.policy namespace manages group SSO behavior for a group.
 Use it to configure how OIDC and SAML account linking works, how SCIM-provisioned users are reused, whether JIT membership is created on sign-in, and how deprovisioning behaves.

 This page documents the server-side helper API: auth.group.sso.policy.*.
 Public RPC like api.auth.group.updatePolicy only exists after your app exposes app-owned group SSO wrappers.